Memphis mom says missing girl was dead for weeks, body stored in bags: police

 Human remains were found nearby, and Memphis Police and the Tennessee Bureau of Investigation called off the search Friday.

-The child’s mother, Brittany Jackson, is charged with aggravated child abuse-neglect, abuse of a corpse and false offense report.
-Jaylon Hobson, Jackson’s boyfriend, is charged with false offense report.
+The child’s mother, Brittany Jackson, is charged with aggravated child abuse-neglect, abuse of a corpse, and false offense report.
+Jaylon Hobson, Jackson’s boyfriend, is charged with a false offense report.

 Search for Sequoia began Thursday